sasgithub/Data_Analytics_cs/case-study/viz/Ride_Volume_by_Temp_and_Precipitation.md

 ###### No Data
 - Very little volume, but patterns still mirror the dry curve.
-- Could include early data before weather tracking began or corrupted weather records.
+- Could include times where weather data was not collected for some reason (hardware failure, etc) or corrupted weather records.

 ###### Wet Conditions
 - Dramatic decrease in ride volume for both user types.